wmhilton-stoplight/platform-docs/3.-design/api-design-editor.md

 **Project Actions** (Changes depending on your state and the type of project):
   - **Back to workspace**: Returns you to the published view for the project.
-  - **Publish**: When the project is not connected to a repository, shows when at least one change has been made in the project.
+  - **Publish**: When the project isn't connected to a repository, shows when at least one change has been made in the project.
   - **Commit and Publish**: When the project is connection to a repository, shows when at least one change has been made in the project.
   - **Discard**: Once changes are made to a project, select the down arrow to discard them.
   > For web project, discarding impacts unpublished changes made by all users and not just the user performing the discard.

 **Project Name**: Shows the name of the current project.
 The version is shown for Stoplight projects.
-For projects connected to a repository, the name of the burrent branch is shown.
+For projects connected to a repository, the name of the current branch is shown.
 Select the down arrow to pull changes into your project or to switch branches.

 ## Editor Panel

 Use the main editor panel to design APIs, write supporting documentation, and update style guides.

 Choose different views:
- - **Form**: Offers an intiutive editor for APIs, endpoints, and models.
+ - **Form**: Offers an intuitive editor for APIs, endpoints, and models.
  - **Code**: Enables the code view for applicable files (not available for style guides).
- - **Preview**: Provides a preview of what the selected file will look like when it is published.
+ - **Preview**: Provides a preview of what the selected file will look like when it's published.
 For API operations, the [Try It](http-endpoints.md) feature is available in Preview mode.

  **Validation and Linting** displays issues related to your API Specification using [style guide rules](../2a.-style-guides/a.style-guide-projects.md) and powered by [Spectral](https://meta.stoplight.io/docs/spectral/ZG9jOjYx-overview).
 Select to expand window and view error and warning details and locations.